New Ulm Medical Center

 Vision: We will put the patient first; make a difference in people's lives by providing exceptional care and service; create a healing environment where passionate people thrive and excel; and lead collaborative efforts that solve our community's health care challenges.

 Pharmacy Services: The pharmacy department provides complete medication services in the hospital and clinic.
-Pharmacy staff includes four pharmacists, the pharmacy resident, and four pharmacy technicians.
-In the clinic pharmacists provide comprehensive medication reviews through broad collaborative practice agreements, and provide education for cardiac rehab, pulmonary rehab, and chemotherapy patients.
+Pharmacy staff includes four pharmacists, the pharmacy resident, and five pharmacy technicians.
+In the clinic, pharmacists provide comprehensive medication reviews through broad collaborative practice agreements, and provide education for cardiac rehab, pulmonary rehab, and chemotherapy patients.
 Hospital services include interdisciplinary care management, anticoagulation dosing, antimicrobial stewardship, medication reconciliation, sterile and non-sterile compounding, and transitions of care management.
 Pharmacists participate in a variety of committees to improve patient care and utilize a fully integrated electronic medical record system.

 The majority of the resident’s time will focus on direct patient care, including ambulatory care and inpatient care.
 The resident will work closely with providers and staff to provide comprehensive medication management services in the clinic.
 The resident will also be involved in the interdisciplinary care of patients when staffing the hospital pharmacy.
 There will be opportunities throughout the year to work with pharmacy students and participate in a variety of patient care committees.
 Through this experience the resident will gain the clinical and practice management skills needed to succeed as pharmacist in a rural setting providing ambulatory care and hospital services.

 Charlie Sieberg, PharmD, is a 2018 graduate from the University of Minnesota College of Pharmacy – Duluth.
 After graduation he completed residency training at NUMC and now serves as the Pharmacy Coordinator at NUMC.
 He is a certified nicotine dependence treatment specialist and his interests include chronic disease management, transitions of care, and process improvement